Oxford Divorce Attorneys & Divorce Lawyers

 Most divorce attorneys in Calhoun County or Talladega County will want something called a retainer up front to file it for you.
 They will then bill hourly from this retainer at a rate of at least several hundred dollars an hour.
 The up front retainers are usually a couple thousand dollars or more, depending on the particular issues being contested in your divorce.
-In general, if you don’t have children or any substantial property to divide the retainer can be anywhere from $1500 to $3000, depending on the attorney you call.
-If you have children or substantial marital assets then it can much even more than that.
 If you are interested in filing a contested divorce or other family law matter in Calhoun County or Talladega County, then call us today to find out our fees and retainers.

 Quick and Easy Oxford Divorce

-As long as both parties can agree and sign proper paperwork then you can get a quick and easy divorce in Oxford for either $290 or $390, plus filing fee.
-Again, there is no going to court as long as you can agree on everything in an uncontested divorce.
+As long as both parties can agree and sign proper paperwork then you can get a quick and easy divorce in Oxford for either $390 if no minor children or $490 if there are minor children of the marriage, plus filing fee.
+Again, there is no going to court in most cases as long as you can agree on everything in an uncontested divorce.

 However, you want to make sure the paperwork meets all the local requirements for your particular county and the national document preparation companies usually are not aware of these.
 Our local Oxford divorce lawyer is aware of these requirements and will ensure you get your decree as quick and easy as possible.

 The City of Oxford is located in both Calhoun County and Talladega County.
 Anniston is the county seat of Calhoun County, Alabama with the courthouse located downtown.
 Talladega is the county seat of Talladega County.
-If you need a divorce attorney in Oxford, Eastaboga, Saks, Ohatchee, Weaver, Southside, Piedmont, Anniston, Jacksonville, or Glencoe then you will likely be filing in Calhoun County.
-If you are in Sylacauga, Talladega, Childersburg, or Lincoln, then you will likely be filing in Talladega County.
+If you need a divorce attorney in Oxford, Eastaboga, Saks, Ohatchee, Weaver, Southside, Piedmont, Anniston, Jacksonville, or Glencoe then you may be filing in Calhoun County.
+If you need a divorce lawyer in Talladega, Sylacauga, Childersburg, or Lincoln, then you will likely be filing in Talladega County.